pjconnell/Wordle_Solver/README.md

 ![alt text](https://github.com/pjconnell/Wordle_Solver/blob/main/Wordle_Pic.PNG)

-Assuming that Wordle accepts all Scrabble words and chooses the answer from these words with equal probability (not necessarily so, see ...), one approach to finding a solution is as follows.
+Assuming that Wordle accepts all Scrabble words and chooses the answer from these words with equal probability, one approach to finding a solution is as follows.

 ~10,000 5-letter scrabble words.